medalwill/medalwill.github.io/docs/README.md

 My research interests lie at Computer Vision and Computer Graphics.
 I'm particularly interested in the areas of face completion and multi-exposure image fusion.
 ## News
 - [Nov.
 2022] Our work on multi-exposure image fusion has been accepted by AAAI2023.
+- [Aug.
+2022] Our work on multi-exposure image fusion has been submitted to AAAI2023.
+- [Jun.
+2022] Our work on face completion has been submitted to TMM.
+- [Jan.
+2022] Our work on face completion has been accepted by Journal of CAD&CG.

 ## Some of my paper co-authors
 <!-- [Jing Liao](https://liaojing.github.io/html/), Assistant Professor with the Department of Computer Science, City University of Hong Kong <br> -->